QMUL/build_qmplus/README.md

 The options are as follows:

 	-f this will force all plugins to be re-installed to the repository and branch given in the script, otherwise only missing plugins will be installed.
-	-s this will cause all plugins to be installed as submodules instead as part of one common repository
+	-s this will cause all plugins to be installed into one single repository instead as submodules

 Script syntax
 -------------